-Choose a guided meditation or soothing sounds > > As I mentioned, you can always find a guided meditation in your Studio Tone It Up app or here.
-You can choose from > different lengths and themes like one for a peaceful sleep, unlocking creativity, or even for your lunch break.
-You can > also try mediation sounds or waves playing on your phone.
-Whatever you choose, just keep your eyes off Instagram girl ;) > > Focus on your breath
+Choose a guided meditation or soothing sounds

+As I mentioned, you can always find a guided meditation in your Studio Tone It Up app.
+You can choose from different lengths and themes like manifesting your dreams, unlocking creativity, and even a walking meditation for your lunch break.
+You can also try mediation sounds or waves playing on your phone.
+Whatever you choose, just keep your eyes off Instagram girl ;)

+Focus on your breath

 This is essential for meditation.
 Fill your tummy with each breath, holding at the top of each for a count of 10, before exhaling slowly.
 Allow your breath to return to normal and start observing each breath.
 This is all you have to do.
 Focus your attention on your heart and truly feel what it’s like to simply be with yourself.